cesarvr/blog/content/post/artifact_jenkins.md

 ## Simplifying Builds

-I was doing some experimentation with Jenkins Kubernetes plugin to [run Jenkins build using containers as Jenkins Slave](https://cesarvr.io/post/jenkins-container/).
-I also discover that you don't need to spin up a jnlp container to have access to Jenkins default tools (like running jobs, scm, etc) you can just run those commands in the *current node*.
+After more experimentation Jenkins Kubernetes plugin which allows to run Jenkins [to run build using containers as Jenkins Slave](https://cesarvr.io/post/jenkins-container/) I have found that you don't need to spin up a [Jenkins slave container](https://catalog.redhat.com/software/containers/detail/581d2f3f00e5d05639b6515b) to have access to Jenkins default tools (like running jobs, scm, etc) you can just run those commands in the *current node*.

 ```js